DanielSelby/DanielSelby/README.md

 I'm a passionate Data Analyst with a strong focus on turning raw data into meaningful insights that drive strategic decisions.
 I enjoy exploring data, building intuitive visualizations, and solving real-world problems using data-driven approaches.

 🧠 What I Do
-* Clean and wrangle large datasets for analysis
+* Cleaning and transforming datasets for analysis
 * Build dashboards and reports using tools like Power BI, and Excel
 * Communicate findings through compelling data storytelling
 * Writing optimized SQL queries for data extraction